 MBK Communities intentionally include diverse voices with various levels of influence to build community ownership around conditions for boys and young men of color.
-Cross-sector groups share decision-making with boys and young men of color, corporations, small business, non-profits, community leaders, government agencies, elected officials and school districts.
+Cross sector groups share decision-making with boys and young men of color, corporations, small businesses, non-profits, community leaders, government agencies, elected officials and school districts.
 These groups commit to share resources and influence to improve the lives of boys and young men of color.

-Local government leaders identify a process for sustaining the Local Action Plan across milestones.
+Local system leaders identify a process for sustaining the Local Action Plan across milestones.

 Boys and Young Men of Color